-This report is made solely to the Company's shareholder, in accordance with the Companies Act 1993.
+This report is made solely to the Company's shareholders, as a body.
 Our audit work has been undertaken so that we might state those matters which we are required to state to them in an auditors' report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's shareholder, for our audit work, for this report or for the opinions we have formed.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's shareholders, as a body, for our audit work, for this report or for the opinions we have formed.